by-EAjks-Com/Development-Environments/DevOps/Docker/Cpp-Only/README.md

-# Cpp-Only
+# Cpp-Only Development Environment

-Container images to compile with Intel OneAPI.
+Container images to compile with Intel OneAPI compilers and libraries.